Insulating a steel shed

 Get a professional to do it

 We’d recommend that you keep in mind what is the reason that you’re insulating your steel shed when you contact the professionals.
-If it’s just to keep a lawnmower dry, it may not be worth going down the expensive Closed Cell Foam route.
+If it’s just to keep a lawnmower dry, it may not be worth going down such an expensive route.
 At the end of the day insulating your shed is essentially all about reducing the chances of condensation forming.

 How do you to prevent condensation without insulating a steel shed?